SLAPS designed the Glasgow-Rella and the Calm Tree for SWG3 after four months of user-research and regular observation around Glasgow outdoor spaces.

 Local Heroes & SWG3

-Local Heroes is a cultural project which works to promote Scottish design at home and internationally and SWG3’s expansion is an exciting test bed for presenting new ideas about the role of design in everyday life.
+Local Heroes is a cultural project which works to promote Scottish design at home and internationally and SWG3’s expansion is an exciting place to present new ideas about the role of design in everyday life to large and diverse audiences.

 Located in Glasgow’s West End, SWG3 houses design studios, a gallery, club nights, and mini-festivals and is home to a community of over 120 creatives.